Will-Griffiths-Ireland/Journee/README.md

 ### Theme Mode

 I utilised bootstraps new colour mode to include both a light and dark mode.
+The screenshots througout the readme have a mix of the modes

 * All user can chose their preference and it is stored/retrieved in local storage
 * Auto will detect the users current system preference